ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - Easy roll back to previous version
   - All file is not versioned -> enable version -> version "null"
   - Suspend versioning -> not delete the previous versions
-- [Replication](https://aws.amazon.com/s3/features/replication/) (Cross-region replication & Same-region replication):
+- [Replication](https://aws.amazon.com/s3/features/replication/) (Cross-region replication and Same-region replication):
   - Must enable Versioning in source and destination buckets
   - Buckets can be in different AWS accounts
   - Copying is asynchronous